hadees/ansible_mining/roles/gpu-nvidia/README.md

 Overview
 =
-This is a basic Ansible role for setting up the fundamental software on an Ubuntu machine
+This is a simple Ansible role for deploying nvidia CUDA to a Linux host

 Code License
 =